Munsell Richter

 To note, Bengaluru is called ‘the city of lakes’ and so I endeavored to collect mud from 10 different lakes (from community centers, coconut farms, borewells, and like in NYC - bodies of water that are heavily contaminated).
 This was the first time I collected mud in a country I do not call my own (Note: you can’t just go out with a shovel and a bucket!).

-The sequence is still in India and I hope to return in 2023 to de-install so I can take it Puerto Rico for 2024.
+The edition is still in India and I hope to return in 2025 to de-install and take samples for shotgun sequencing.
+I’m still seeking funding to do so.
+Who wants to host it the next city?!?

 Mud collection for this project is indebted to the ever cheerful Lakshmi Jagadish (and Ganesh), our drivers who thought it was crazy I wanted to collect mud, Gayatri, Shannon, & Shonali, and the Science Gallery Team.
 Thank you.